-DO NOT engage or disengage the motor release lever until the ON/OFF switch on the joystick is in the OFF position.
+DO NOT engage or disengage the motor release lever until the On/Off switch on the joystick is in the OFF position.

-Ensure both motor release levers are fully engaged BEFORE driving the wheelchair.
+Ensure both motor release levers are fully engaged BEFORE driving the wheelchair

-NOTE: The motor lock disengagement/engagement allows free-wheeling OR joystick controlled operation.
-Free-wheeling allows an attendant to maneuver the wheelchair WITHOUT power.
+NOTE: The motor lock disengagement/engagement allows freewheeling OR joystick controlled operation.
+Freewheeling allows an attendant to maneuver the wheelchair WITHOUT power.

-- 1. Locate the motor lock handles on the motors protruding through the shrouds by the rear springs.

-- 2. Perform one of the following:

-- A. To disengage the Motor Release Levers -
+- 1. Locate the motor release handles on the motors protruding through the shrouds by the rear springs. - 2.
+Perform one of the following: - A. To disengage the motor release levers Slide the motor lock lever towards the outside of the wheelchair (free wheel position) as shown in Detail "A" of FIGURE 10.2.

-NOTE: This allows the wheelchair to free-wheel for pushing if necessary.
+NOTE: This allows the wheelchair to freewheel for pushing if necessary